-Strategy: Create capable spaces within downtown

-The master plan promotes concerts, markets, movie events, and art emphasizing a core pedestrian area.
-This area includes transformation of Belanger Street as an open pedestrian destination with its new parking hub and supporting plazas.
+- Create attractive, walkable and functional spaces within downtown - Promote concerts, markets, movie events, and art emphasizing a core pedestrian area, as per

+- Transform Belanger Street into an open pedestrian destination with its new parking hub and supporting plazas. - Incorporate new signage, banners, and public art into this area with the ability to showcase upcoming events to anyone who drives through Main Street.

 Organizing and revamping existing events to take advantage of the new space will allow more elaborate festivals and attract larger crowds.
 Additional space will provide for new events or possibly the consolidation of many smaller events to create a stronger impact.
-As a result, new signage, banners, and public art could be incorporated into this area with the ability to showcase upcoming events to anyone who drives through Main Street.